 This is one of those scenarios by which our common sense may prove to be a slippery slope on the side of a very tall cliff.
 But in all, it’s fairly understandable; after all, excellent rewards should generate excellent performance – this is completely reasonable.
 Science, however, is constantly taking us by the shoulder and firmly telling us that no matter how we may wish a thing to be true has no bearing on observable and tested fact.

 RSA Animate produced a video detailing the findings relevant to this article.
-This research was produced by some of the top people in economics, behavioral studies, and psychology.
-These individuals hailed from some the top schools: Carnegie Mellon, the University of Chicago, and MIT.
-It was funded by the US Federal Reserve, so despite the conclusions of the studies we can rest assured the following summary has nothing to do with a slanted political agenda of any sort.
+This research was produced by some of the top people in economics, behavioural studies, and psychology.
+These individuals hailed from some of the top schools: Carnegie Mellon, the University of Chicago, and MIT.
+It was funded by the US Federal Reserve, so despite the conclusions of the studies, we can rest assured the following summary has nothing to do with a slanted political agenda of any sort.

 The studies also speak to solutions and a new way of doing things: in order to help replace our fallacies, they promote standards that are far closer to what truly motivates us all.
 People want to be financially stable, undoubtedly; however, what matters most to people is to be treated as people – people find satisfaction in pursuing creative projects, having a sense of purpose, a sense of real contribution that is valued and appreciated, and to achieve mastery of their skills and abilities.